gtv140/Live-chat/README.md

 <!-- Privacy Tab -->
 <div id="privacy" class="tab-panel">
 <h3>Privacy & About</h3>
-<p>LiveConnect is a modern platform to chat, share posts and media, and connect with friends.</p>
+<p>LiveConnect is a modern platform to chat, share posts, and connect with friends.</p>
 </div>

 <!-- Chat -->